Desh Premee

 It was the fifth collaboration of Manmohan Desai and Amitabh Bachchan.
-The film fell short of the standards of the previous Amitabh Bachchan — Manmohan Desai duo's film garnering mixed reviews but ended up as an moderate success grosser at the box office.
-It celebrated silver jubilee at Venkataramana 70mm A/c (3 shows) in Hyderabad.
+The film fell short of the standards of the previous films by this duo garnering mixed reviews and becoming a moderate success at the box office.
+It did celebrate silver jubilee in Hyderabad.

-The film is dedicated to the memory of Mohammed Rafi, who sang the film's title song and one of its cast members Uttam Kumar, both of whom died two years before the film was released.
-This was the only film for which music director Laxmikant was also a playback singer for one song.
-The songs were penned by Anand Bakshi.
+The film is dedicated to the memory of Mohammed Rafi, who sang the film's title song and key cast member Uttam Kumar, both of whom died a little before the film was released.
+This was the only film for which music director Laxmikant Shantaram Kudalkar was a playback singer for a song.
+All the songs were penned by Anand Bakshi.

 Synopsis

-Master Dinanath (Amitabh Bachchan) is a freedom fighter and participated in the war against the British in 1942 and independence was eventually won in 1947.
-But after independence, the people's love for their country seems to be diminishing and they are too busy betraying it like ex British landlord Thakur Pratab Singh (Amjad Khan).
-Master Dinanath finds out about Thakur Pratab Singh's illegal activities such as smuggling of weapons and ammunition and gets him arrested.
-In revenge for putting him in prison, Pratab Singh gets Master Dinanath's wife Bharati (Sharmila Tagore) and daughter Priti (Parveen Babi) kidnapped by Thakur's partner in crime Sher Singh (Kader Khan) to try to change his ways but, to no avail.
+Master Dinanath is a freedom fighter and participated in the war against the British in 1942 and independence was eventually won in 1947.
+But after independence, the people's love for their country seems to be diminishing and they are too busy betraying it like ex British landlord Thakur Pratab Singh.
+In 1967 Master Dinanath finds out about Thakur Pratab Singh's illegal activities such as smuggling of weapons and ammunition and gets him arrested.
+In revenge for putting him in prison, Pratab Singh gets Master Dinanath's wife Bharati and daughter Priti kidnapped by Thakur's partner in crime Sher Singh to try to change his ways but, to no avail.
 Thakur also provokes an attack on Masterji's home by the local villagers, who accuse Dinanath of betraying his country and he is forced to flee his home with his young son Raju.
 His wife becomes a victim of leprosy and escapes from Sher Singh, leaving her daughter Priti in a friend's care.
 Masterji is informed that his wife and daughter could be dead as they find a necklace of hers near the train tracks.
 Masterji is devastated by his wife and daughter's loss and he and his son move on with their life.

-They settle into a slum called Bharat Nagar, which is divided into four sections with a don in each of different backgrounds: Punjabi (Shammi Kapoor), a Tamilian (Premnath).
-Bengali (Uttam Kumar) and Muslim (Parikshat Sahni).
+They settle into a slum called Bharat Nagar, which is divided into four sections with a don in each of different backgrounds: Punjabi, a Tamilian.
+Bengali and Muslim.
 All of them love their own section, but nobody thinks of themselves as Indian except Masterji.
 Masterji tries to bring peace between the four dons and once they settle their differences, the four underworld dons use the Masterji's stay in Bharat Nagar to cover up their own illegal activities.

-15 years later, Masterji's now grown-up son Raju (again played by Amitabh Bachchan) turns out to be the opposite of his father.
+15 years later in 1982, Masterji's now grown-up son Raju turns out to be the opposite of his father.
 He starts working for Thakur Pratap Singh, unaware that Thakur had once kidnapped his mother and sister.
 Will Raju find out what Thakur did to his family?
 Will Master Dinanath find out his son is not who he thinks he is? and will Master ever find his wife and daughter again?